ayshiff/my-open-source-journey/docs/contributions/lifetime#28.md

   | Custom(value) => value;
 ```

-We can use several sizes that are the result of a ratio with a constant, `space`.
+We can use several sizes that are the result of a ratio with a constant `space`.
-This allows us to have more consistent spaces in our application.
+This allows us to have more consistent margins in our application.

 #### Final result